2023 Best Allied Health Professions Associate Degree Trade Schools in Illinois

 Top 10 Best Allied Health Professions Associate Degree Schools

 Our 2023 rankings named Rasmussen University - Illinois the best school in Illinois for allied health professions students working on their associate degree.
-Rasmussen University - Illinois is a small private for-profit school located in the city of Rockford.
+Rasmussen University - Illinois is a small private for-profit school located in the medium-sized city of Rockford.

 After completing their Associate Degree, allied health graduates from Rasmussen University - Illinois carry an average student debtload of $20,913.